Moving to Frankfurt, Germany

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "When looking for a place to live in Frankfurt, it is important to consider your budget, desired location, and the type of accommodation you are looking for.
 Start by researching the different neighborhoods in Frankfurt to find one that fits your needs.
 You can also search online for rental listings, or contact a local real estate agent for assistance.
 Additionally, there are many websites that offer listings of furnished apartments and rooms for rent in Frankfurt.
-Once you have narrowed down your search, you can visit the properties in person to get a better feel for the area and decide if it is the right fit for you," remarked one expat who made the move to Frankfurt.
+Once you have narrowed down your search, you can visit the properties in person to get a better feel for the area and decide if it is the right fit for you," explained one expat living in Frankfurt, Germany.

 What is a typical expat home or apartment like in Frankfurt?

 "Expat homes and apartments in Frankfurt are typically modern and spacious, with high ceilings and large windows that let in plenty of natural light.
 Many apartments come with balconies or terraces, offering stunning views of the city skyline.
 Expat homes and apartments are usually well-equipped with modern appliances and amenities, such as air conditioning, dishwashers, and washing machines.
 Many apartments also come with access to a gym, pool, or other recreational facilities.
-Expat homes and apartments in Frankfurt are typically located in the city center, close to public transportation, shops, restaurants, and other amenities," remarked one expat who made the move to Frankfurt.
+Expat homes and apartments in Frankfurt are typically located in the city center, close to public transportation, shops, restaurants, and other amenities," commented one expat who made the move to Frankfurt.

 What is the average cost of housing in Frankfurt?